alpianon/howdyadoc/README.md

 **for specific purposes and scopes of use** (e.g. legal documents, academic publications, books, technical articles, etc.).

-Such standard toolchains may include pandoc filters or preprocessors that **extend the original pandoc/markdown syntax**, but always sticking to a fundamental principle: **keep the syntax simple and layman-readable!** (otherwise it would be make sense to use more structured and better standardized languages like LateX).
+Such standard toolchains may include pandoc filters or preprocessors that **extend the original pandoc/markdown syntax**, but always sticking to a fundamental principle: **keep the syntax simple and layman-readable!** (otherwise it would be make sense to use more structured and better standardized languages like LaTeX).

 ## 2. Provide packages to implement standard pandoc toolchains